pdiomede/reo-dashboard/README.md

    CONTRACT_ADDRESS=0x9BED32d2b562043a426376b99d289fE821f5b04E
    ARBISCAN_API_KEY=your_arbiscan_api_key
    QUICK_NODE=your_quicknode_rpc_url
+   GRAPH_API_KEY=your_graph_api_key
+   USE_CACHED_ENS=N
    ```

 The script will automatically load these variables.
-All three variables are required for the script to run.
+The first four variables are required for the script to run.

 ### Running the Script